Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 We next aim to prove Theorem~\ref{ThmComplexAbs}, namely we add a complex absorbing potential $Q=q(z,\Db)\in\Psib^m$ with $Q=Q^*$ and prove the propagation of $\Hb^{\sigma}$-regularity of solutions $u\in\Hb^{\sigma-1/2}$ to the equation

 where $\gamma$ is a null-bicharacteristic of $P$, in a direction which depends on the sign of $q$ near $\gamma$.
-Namely, we can propagate $\Hb^{\sigma}$-regularity \emph{forward} along the flow of the Hamilton vector field $H_{p_m}$ if $q\geq 0$ near $\gamma$, and \emph{backward} along the flow if $q\leq 0$ near $\gamma$.
+Namely, we can propagate $\Hb^{\sigma}$-regularity \emph{forward} along the flow of the Hamilton vector field $H_p$ if $q\geq 0$ near $\gamma$, and \emph{backward} along the flow if $q\leq 0$ near $\gamma$.

 Let $\Gamma$ be an open neighborhood of $\gamma$.
 It suffices to consider the case that $q\geq 0$ in $\Gamma$.
-The only step that we have to change in the proofs of the previous propagation results\footnote{Recall that the proofs given there only show the propagation \emph{forward} along the flow; the backward propagation is proved by a completely analogous argument.} is the right hand side equation \eqref{EqIBP}, where we have an additional term in view of $P_m u=f-P_{m-1}u+iQu$, namely
+Recall that the proofs of the real principal type propagation results given above only show the propagation in the \emph{forward} direction along the flow; the propagation in the backward direction is proved completely analogously (or simply by considering forward propagation for $-P$), and in the presence of complex absorption leads to the reversal in the condition on the sign of $q$ described above.
+We thus focus on the forward propagation estimate: Here, the only step that we have to change in the real principal type propagation proofs is the right hand side of equation \eqref{EqIBP}, where we have an additional term in view of $P_m u=f-P_{m-1}u+iQu$, namely

 The first term on the right is bounded from below by $-C_5\|\check A_t u\|_{\Hb^{(m-1)/2}}$ and will be absorbed as in \eqref{EqAbsorbAtu}, and the second term is bounded by the a priori microlocal $\Hb^{\sigma-1/2}$-regularity of $u$ in $\Gamma$, since